 Working surfaces of the scaffold must be free of snow, ice, and other slippery substances.

 Working surfaces of the scaffold should be surrounded by guard rails to protect workers from falling.

 Typical Scaffolding Accidents in NYC

-Using ladder or scaffold for improper tasks better suited for other construction equipment/tools
+Using a ladder or scaffold for improper tasks is better suited for other construction equipment/tools

 Improper installation or placement of ladder/scaffold which may lead to failure or collapse

 Exceeding the weight limit for the ladder/scaffold